openiddict/openiddict-documentation/guides/getting-started/index.md

 # Going Further

 - A quick start .NET Core OpenIddict OAuth 2.0/OpenID Connect server instance with a management portal for clients and users.
-  [Creating your own server instance with Management UI](https://www.openiddictcomponents.com/articles/quick-start-openiddict-sso-solution-with-management-ui).
-Watch this [short video](https://www.youtube.com/watch?v=-QuutC0OFFE) on how
+  - Step by step article, [Creating your own server instance with Management UI](https://www.openiddictcomponents.com/articles/quick-start-openiddict-sso-solution-with-management-ui).
+  - Or see it come to life via this [short video](https://www.youtube.com/watch?v=-QuutC0OFFE).